-When teachers model, kids’ writing improves.
+When teachers model research skills, kids’ writing improves.
 However, students may forget what the teacher said.
 Or they may be absent.
 Building modeling into a Google Site lets kids look back time and time again.

 For this project, kids take notes online using Google Slides.
 The corresponding website shows kids how to write notes in brief phrases.
 The long list of notes encourages them to dig in.